Cwanyo/TaxiReview/README.md

 ```

 # Description
-The application that allows users to search and check taxi reviews from other users by entering the license number.
+The application that allows users to search and check taxi reviews from other users by entering the licence number.
 Also, users can comment or give rating on that particular taxi.

 # Features